vatsal-afk/bootloader/README.md

 To run this project:
-(if of Windows user needs to set up a Virtual Machine or use WSL) for debian based Linux users:
+( Windows Users need to set up a Virtual Machine or use WSL ) for debian based Linux users:

 just make sure that all the relative file structure remains intact

-execute the following commands on the terminal: (after navigating to the project dir)
+execute the following commands on the terminal: ( after navigating to the project dir )

 ```bash
 sudo apt update